rcravens/230225-095033-zeroUSB/README.md

 Photos are written to the SD Card and posted to a remote API (web service).
 See the Configuration section.

 The cam_server program can be used to post and read the images the camra pictures.
 The camera can only post non-TLS at this time.
 Web browsers expect TLS pages to be all tls connections.
 So, the cam_server program supplies both TLS port 8443 and non-TLS port 8080 because of this.
+Files are kept in /images and archived in /images/archive.

 To limit the 4G data bandwidth capture can be limited to daylight hours and a given rate.